01 July 2007 (Sunday) - Still wet

 Then to the registry office for the wedding.
 The good thing about a registry office wedding is that you’re in, wed, photographed, and on the way to the pub in no time.
 The whole lot took far less than the average church wedding service.
 Minor hiccups with “Awful wedded husbands”, but I’m sure it came out right in the end.

-reception, and as I’d been led to believe the ale wouldn’t be up to much, we
+and as I’d been led to believe the ale wouldn’t be up to much, we set off to

 29 July 2007 (Sunday) - See You Later